Scentroid

 Methanol / Ethanol

 Methanol is a colorless liquid with a relatively mild, slightly alcoholic or ether-like odor.
-Despite its mild smell, methanol is toxic and should be handled with care to avoid inhalation or ingestion.
+Despite its mild smell, people should handle methanol with care to avoid inhalation or ingestion because it is toxic.

 Cabbage